 Active Assailant Exercise held at Ford KY Truck Plant

 Representatives of local hospitals and other first responder agencies also observed the exercise to determine how their facility or agency would be affected by such an event and to understand the techniques used on the scene.
-A fairly new concept that was testes is called a Rescue Task Force.
+A fairly new concept that was tested is called a Rescue Task Force.
 This is a group of Firefighters, EMS Personnel and Law Enforcement Officers who would go into the "Warm" zone of the incident to remove victims as soon as it was safe.
-This concepts helps protect the first responders in the event that the Assailant hasn't been stopped or if there are others that wish to do harm.
+This concept helps protect the first responders if the Assailant hasn't been stopped or if there are others that wish to do harm.

 Representatives of local hospitals and other first responder agencies also observed the exercise to determine how their facility or agency would be affected by such an event and to understand the techniques used on the scene.
-A fairly new concept that was testes is called a Rescue Task Force.
+A fairly new concept that was tested is called a Rescue Task Force.
 This is a group of Firefighters, EMS Personnel and Law Enforcement Officers who would go into the "Warm" zone of the incident to remove victims as soon as it was safe.
-This concepts helps protect the first responders in the event that the Assailant hasn't been stopped or if there are others that wish to do harm.
+This concept helps protect the first responders if the Assailant hasn't been stopped or if there are others that wish to do harm.

 Anchorage Middletown Fire & EMS First in Greater Louisville Area to Adopt “Head-Up CPR” Technology to Potentially Improve Survival from Sudden Cardiac Arrest.